hundredyearfarms/Hundred-Year-Farms/README.md

 - Biodiversity: Mitigates pest and fire risk while making the property more interesting to visit.

-- Diversification: Greenhouses and higher-value trees provide income independent of the field crop and distribute work more evenly over the year.
+- Diversification: Greenhouses and high-value trees provide income independent of field crops and distribute work over the year.

 For managing data, we are using an open standard 3D file system for design and to manage the farm's data.
 For buildings, some of the conventional Building Information Management (BIM) tools are being used to design out-buildings (greenhouses, sheds, workshop, garage, ...).
 The main purpose of BIM in our case, however, is to manage the farm's asset data over time (e.g. trees, soil conditions, crop yields, and infrastructure) using the BIM extension for [infrastructure and landscaping](https://www.buildingsmart.org/ifc-for-site-landscape-and-urban-planning-call-for-participation/) known as BIM-IFC5.